Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Middle Tennessee Schedule Analysis

-- On December 4, the Lady Raiders claimed their signature win of the season, a 67-49 victory over the Louisville Cardinals, who are a top 50 team (No. 20), according to our computer rankings.
+- The Lady Raiders notched their signature win of the season on December 4 by registering a 67-49 victory over the Louisville Cardinals, a top 50 team in our computer rankings.

-- The Lady Raiders have two wins versus Quadrant 1 teams, tied for the 48th-most in the nation.
+- The Lady Raiders have tied for the 48th-most Quadrant 1 victories in the country (two).

 Middle Tennessee 2022-23 Best Wins